packetcord/cord-aes-cipher/README.md

 > 💡 Note 1: Changing the layout does not alter the cryptographic strength of AES if used correctly — it simply changes how the internal state is interpreted and manipulated.

-> 💡 Note 2: When used in *pure software* mode, it will provide the same encrypted output.
-It is also possible to be used in hardware accelearated modes (AES-NI or NEON), but it will treat the key differently thus produce different encrypted output.
-We encourage you to experiment with this *feature* - you may discover interesting representation and obfuscation capabilities as well.
+> 💡 Note 2: When used with *pure software* implementation, it will provide the same encrypted output.
+It is also possible to be used in hardware accelearated implementations (AES-NI or NEON), but it will treat the key differently, thus produce different encrypted output.
+We encourage you to experiment - you may discover interesting representation and obfuscation capabilities as well.

 ### 🔧 Switch between layouts